Voice of Korea: Broadcasting

-Voice of Korea broadcasts on HF or shortwave radio frequencies, as well as on medium wave for broadcasts aimed at neighboring countries.
+Voice of Korea broadcasts on HF or shortwave radio frequencies, as well as on medium wave on 621 kHz for Japanese broadcasts aimed at neighbouring Japan.
 Some frequencies are well out of the ITU-allocated shortwave broadcast bands, making them less susceptible to interference and less likely to be listenable on older receivers.
 Recently, it has increased the share of satellite broadcasting.